-Reactor neutrino experiments can provide useful constraints on $g_X$ and $M_{Z'}$ by neutrino-electron scattering process.
-Borexino collaboration provides the most sensitive data \cite{Bellini:2011rx} on this channel.
-The $^7{\rm Be}$ neutrinos, $\nu_e$, oscillate to $\nu_\mu$ and $\nu_\tau$ on the way to the Earth.
-At the detector, they are scattered by electron via $Z'$ exchange \cite{Harnik:2012ni,Bauer:2018onh}.
-And the bound is shown in Fig.~1.
+Reactor neutrino experiments can offer valuable constraints on $g_X$ and $M_{Z'}$ through the neutrino-electron scattering process.
+The Borexino collaboration provides highly sensitive data \cite{Bellini:2011rx} on this channel.
+The $^7{\rm Be}$ neutrinos, $\nu_e$, undergo oscillations to $\nu_\mu$ and $\nu_\tau$ on their way to Earth.
+At the detector, they scatter off electrons via $Z'$ exchange \cite{Harnik:2012ni,Bauer:2018onh}.
+The corresponding bound is presented in Fig.~1.